OneKey-Network/addressability-framework/mvp-spec/audit-log-requirements.md

 <!--partial-begin { "files": [ "transmissions-diagrams-and-details.md" ] } -->
 <!-- ⚠️ GENERATED CONTENT - DO NOT MODIFY DIRECTLY ⚠️ -->
-Here is a workflow with detailed steps that explains how Transmissions Request contain **parents** and Transmission Responses contains **children** (here, we loan the terminology of the Tree data structure).
+Here is a workflow with detailed steps  how Transmission Requests contain **parents** and Transmission Responses contains **children**.
-**children** and **parents** are Transmission Results and they are helpful for the Publisher and the DSP for generating the Audit Log of an Addressable Content.

 ```mermaid
 sequenceDiagram